mikkokallio/bicep-workshop/README.md

 ## Task 0.1: Check readiness in Cloud Shell

+- Create an empty file with `touch main.bicep`.
+- Open the file with `nano main.bicep`, enter some text, save with Ctrl+O, and exit with Ctrl+X.
+- Open the file with `code main.bicep`, enter some text

 ## Task 0.2: Create resource group

 If working in a shared subscription, it's important that each participant has a resource group with a unique name.